Hearing voices

 What does recovery look like?

 The definition of ‘recovery’ will change from person to person.
 Being able to live your life and enjoy life is the most important thing.
-Many people are able to do this with their voices.
+Many people can do this with their voices.
 So, for some, recovery may mean they do not hear their voices, but for others, recovery means living happily alongside their voices.
+Remember you are not alone and there are people available to support you and help you live your life happily, with or without the voices.

-Some people are able to cope well with their voices, without the need for psychiatric support.
+Some people cope well with their voices, without the need for psychiatric support.
 If you don’t feel the need to speak to a professional, there are other ways to get support.
-And indeed, if you are getting professional help, you may want to explore these avenues too.
+If you are getting professional help, you may want to explore these avenues alongside.

 Talking to other people who hear voices